-2.1 To recommend the approval and adoption of the 2024/25 Statement by Full Council.
+2.1 To recommend the approval and adoption of the Officer Pay Statement for 2024/25 by Full Council.

 3. Reason for Recommended Decision

 3.1 The Localism Act requires "authorities to prepare, approve and publish pay policy statements articulating their policies towards a range of issues relating to the pay of its workforce, which must be approved by full Council annually.
 An authority's pay policy statement must be approved by a resolution of that authority before it comes into force".